The Irrevocable Life Insurance Trust

 What are the rules for "gifting"?

 The ILIT works so well because it takes advantage of the tax break allowed for gifts called the annual "gift tax exclusion."
-As of 2015, each year, you may give away up to $14,000 to an individual completely gift-tax free.
+As of 2017, each year, you may give away up to $14,000 to an individual completely gift-tax free.
 You can give $14,000 gifts, as adjusted for inflation to as many people as you like.
 A married couple can give an individual a combined $28,000 annually, gift-tax free.
 There is no limit to the total number of gifts the couple may make.
 You may, of course, give someone more than $14,000 a year.
-The excess can be applied toward your lifetime estate tax exemption of $5,430,000 (the 2015 limit).
+The excess can be applied toward your lifetime estate tax exemption of $5.49 million (the 2017 limit).
+Remember to always make sure you are following the most current law for your tax year.

 What other requirements are necessary to keep the ILIT in force?